SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 ---
-title: Overview of SharePoint webhooks ms.date: 09/25/2017 ms.prod: sharepoint
+title: Overview of SharePoint webhooks
+description: Build applications that subscribe to receive notifications on specific events that occur in SharePoint. ms.date: 02/08/2018 ms.prod: sharepoint
 ---

 # Overview of SharePoint webhooks

-SharePoint [webhooks](http://en.wikipedia.org/wiki/Webhook) enable developers to build applications that subscribe to receive notifications on specific events that occur in SharePoint.
+SharePoint webhooks enable developers to build applications that subscribe to receive notifications on specific events that occur in SharePoint.
 When an event is triggered, SharePoint sends an HTTP POST payload to the subscriber.
-Webhooks are easier to develop and consume than Windows Communication Foundation (WCF) services used by SharePoint add-in remote event receivers.
-This is because webhooks are regular HTTP services (web API).
+Webhooks are easier to develop and consume than Windows Communication Foundation (WCF) services used by SharePoint Add-in remote event receivers because webhooks are regular HTTP services (web API).

 Currently webhooks are only enabled for SharePoint list items.
 SharePoint list item webhooks cover the events corresponding to list item changes for a given SharePoint list or a document library.
-SharePoint webhooks provide a simple notification pipeline so your application can be aware of changes to a SharePoint list without polling the service.
-For more information see [SharePoint list webhooks](./lists/overview-sharepoint-list-webhooks.md).
+SharePoint webhooks provide a simple notification pipeline so that your application can be aware of changes to a SharePoint list without polling the service.
+For more information, see [SharePoint list webhooks](./lists/overview-sharepoint-list-webhooks.md).

 ## Creating webhooks

 To create a new SharePoint webhook, you add a new subscription to the specific SharePoint resource, such as a SharePoint list.

 The following information is required for creating a new subscription:

-- Resource - The resource endpoint URL you are creating the subscription for.
-For example a SharePoint List API URL.
+- **Resource**.
+The resource endpoint URL you are creating the subscription for.
+For example, a SharePoint List API URL.
-- Server notification URL - Your service endpoint URL.
-SharePoint will send an HTTP POST to this endpoint when events occur in the specified resource.
+- **Server notification UR**.
+Your service endpoint URL.
+SharePoint sends an HTTP POST to this endpoint when events occur in the specified resource.
-- Expiration date - The expiration date for your subscription.
+- **Expiration date**.
+The expiration date for your subscription.
 The expiration date should not be more than 6 months.
 By default, subscriptions are set to expire 6 months from when they are created.

-You can also include the following additional information if needed:
+You can also include the following information if needed:

-- Client State - An opaque string passed back to the client on all notifications.
+- **Client State**.
+An opaque string passed back to the client on all notifications.
 You can use this for validating notifications, tagging different subscriptions, or other reasons.

 ## Handling webhook validation requests

-When a new subscription is created, SharePoint will validate whether the notification URL supports receiving webhook notifications.
+When a new subscription is created, SharePoint validates whether the notification URL supports receiving webhook notifications.
 This validation is performed during the subscription creation request.
-The subscription will only be created if your service responds in a timely manner back with the validation token.
+The subscription is only created if your service responds in a timely manner back with the validation token.

 ### Example validation request

-When a new subscription is created, SharePoint will send an HTTP POST request to the registered URL in a format similar to the following example:
+When a new subscription is created, SharePoint sends an HTTP POST request to the registered URL in a format similar to the following example:

 ```http